Carabaya province

-Carabaya Province is a province of the Puno Region located in the southern part of Peru.
-It is bounded on the north by the Madre de Dios Region, on the east by the Sandia Province, on the south by the provinces of Azángaro, Melgar and Putina and on the west by the Cusco Region.
+Carabaya is a province of the Puno Region located in the southern part of Peru.
+It is bounded on the north by the Madre de Dios Region, on the east by the province of Sandia, on the south by the provinces of Azángaro, Melgar and Putina and on the west by the Cusco Region.
 The capital of the province is the city of Macusani.

 Geography

 The province is traversed by the Willkanuta and Kallawaya mountain ranges.
-Some of the highest peaks of the province are Allin Qhapaq, Ch'ichi Qhapaq and Pumanuta.
+Some of the highest peaks in the province are Allin Qhapaq, Ch'ichi Qhapaq and Pumanuta.
 Other mountains are listed below:

 Ariquma Lake, Wiluyuq Qucha and Sayt'uquta belong to the largest lakes of the province.

 Political division

 The province measures 12266.4 km2 and is divided into ten districts: